NuroDev/atlas/README.md

 ## Inspiration:

-A lot of the architecture of Atlas and the way it function was inspired by other existing Rust based game engines.
+A lot of the architecture of Atlas and the way it functions was inspired by other existing Rust based game engines.
 These include:
  - [Amethyst](https://amethyst.rs/)
  - [Piston](https://piston.rs/)
  - [Kiss3D](http://kiss3d.org/)